-92. Are Opioid Drugs authorized in your country?
+88. What approvals or notifications are required to prescribe Medicinal Cannabis?
+The healthcare professionals must be registered before COFEPRIS, and been granted with the specialized prescription forms concerning narcotic substances.
+The healthcare professionals interested in obtaining the barcode for special prescription recipes for Cannabis Medications, must file an application before COFEPRIS for this purpose.
+89. Where is Medicinal Cannabis available?
+As of today, there is no official information on where medicinal cannabis is available.
+COFEPRIS may authorize drugstores, apothecaries, and/or pharmacies to supply the public with Cannabis Medications.
+90. Is there a list of retailers authorized to sell Medicinal Cannabis?
+So far, there is no list of retailers authorized to sell Medicinal Cannabis.
+91. Are there proposals for reform or significant change to the regulation of Medicinal Cannabis?
+Not at this point of time.
+However, it is important to note that the new Cannabis Regulation only entered into force in January 2020, shortly before the pandemic put an end to a lot of legal work.
+Once the pandemic has calmed down, we at least expect more specialized regulation, and maybe reforms or changes to the regulation of Medical Cannabis.
+OPIOID DRUGS 92.
+Are Opioid Drugs authorized in your country?
 Yes.
 93. What are the regulatory authorities with jurisdiction over Opioid Drugs?
-So far, the authority responsible for applying and enforcing the regulatory framework in relation to Opioid is the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agency of the Ministry of Health.
+So far, the authority responsible for applying and enforcing the regulato- ry framework in relation to Opioid Drugs is the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agen- cy of the Ministry of Health.
 94. Is there a specific regulatory framework for the authorization, pricing, and reimbursement of Opioid Drugs?
 The primary legislation for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices is the General Health Law (Ley General de Salud) (HL) and its Regulations.
-These law and regulations are supplemented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
+The law and its regulations are supplemented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
 Price control in the private sector is based on a scheme of self-regulated max- imum retail price (MRP) only covering patented products, overseen by the Ministry of Economy.
 Pharmaceutical companies' participation is voluntary.
-Under the price, control each product's MRP must not exceed an internation- al reference price, estimated as the average price in six major markets, plus a market factor.
+Under the price control, each product's MRP must not exceed an international market factor.
 There are no established sanctions for violations of the MRP.
-In private sector, there is no reimbursement in Mexico.
+In the private sector, there is no system for reimbursement in Mexico.
 95. Which are the Opioid Drugs that have received market approval to date?
 Morphine.
 96. Who can prescribe Opioid Drugs?
-The healthcare professionals must be registered before COFEPRIS have been granted with the specialized prescription forms concerning narcotic substances.
+The healthcare professionals must be registered before COFEPRIS, and been granted with the specialized prescription forms concerning narcotic substances.
 97. Is there a list of doctors authorized to prescribe Opioid Drugs?
 There is a database of authorized healthcare professionals.
-However, so far there is no list of doctors authorized to prescribe Medicinal Cannabis 98.
-What approvals or notifications are required to prescribe Opioid Drugs?
-The healthcare professionals must be registered before COFEPRIS have been granted with the specialized prescription forms concerning narcotic substances.
+However, so far there is no list of doctors authorized to prescribe Opioid Drugs.
+98. What approvals or notifications are required to prescribe Opioid Drugs?
+The healthcare professionals must be registered before COFEPRIS, and been granted with the specialized prescription forms concerning narcotic substances.
 99. Which organizations are authorized to sell/distribute Opioid Drugs available?
-NA.
+As of today, there is no available official information on whom that are authorized to sell and distribute Opioid drugs.
+Pharmacies are allowed to sell and distribute available opioid drugs, but only to those with a valid prescription.
 100. Is there a list of retailers/ distributors authorized to sell Opioid Drugs?
 There is no list of retailers/distributors authorized to sell Opioid Drugs.
 101. Are there proposals for reform or significant change to the regulation of Opioid Drugs?
 No. 102.
 When are they likely to come into force?
-Not applicable
+Not applicable.